 My approach is unusual in that everything from original concept and drawings through production is mine.
 Rather than collaborate or look to historical predecessors, I craft original, lovingly handmade letters which form the base of my typeface designs, primarily for use in titling and display.

 I offer designs that are infused with the sense of a milieu or era, a moment captured from time or place and then transformed.
 Yet, rich as they are, I nearly always provide the tools to make the typeface package so expansive—with an extraordinary number of contextual alternates, ornaments, glyphs, and other Open Type effects, culminating, for example, in Charcuterie, which features ten typefaces, each with their own complementary font families—that a designer can, in effect, combine what I design to make the typeface reflect their own personal style.

 My work is available through a wide range of distinguished and popular distributors.
 While I do some commissioned work for select major brands, have led in-depth workshops at respected events such as Typecamp and TypeCon, spoken at The School of Visual Concepts, and taught college-level visual communications for five years, creating display typefaces is my focus.

-Three of my typefaces (Alana, Hummingbird, and Samantha) have received Awards of Excellence from Communication Arts; three, beginning with Origins in 2010, have been among MyFonts Best of the Year, and one made Typographica’s coveted Best of Year short list.
+Three of my typefaces (Alana, Hummingbird, and Samantha) have received Awards of Excellence from Communication Arts; five, beginning with Origins in 2010, have been among MyFonts Best of the Year, and one made Typographica’s coveted Best of Year short list.
 I’ve also been featured in Hand to Type by Middledorp, Slanted, MyFonts Creative Characters, CreativePro.com, and Computer Arts Magazine.